Technical Architecture¶

 /api/property-metadata |

-Property definitions, categories, labels |
+Property definitions, categories, labels (drives the frontend filter UI) |

 GET |